Contact Us

 Sloboda Studio is a professional team with years in custom web and app development for the FinTech industry.
 Our specialists have been ranked as Top Ruby on Rails Developers by Clutch.

-We have successfully completed over 100 projects for customers from the United Kingdom, the USA, Canada, Germany, Japan, and others.
+We have successfully completed over 100 projects for customers from the United Kingdom, the USA, Canada, Germany, and others.

 CrowdInvest